-#Girlboss by Sophia Amoruso is the story of how a noncomformist leveraged her uniqueness instead of fitting in and toeing the line.
+#Girlboss is the autobiographical story of Nasty Gal’s founder Sophia Amoruso and, as she put it, how a nonconformist leveraged her uniqueness to win, rather than fitting in and toeing the line.

 - Not being good a school doesn’t mean you can’t be successful